FHV371 Exchange - Public Health

 The course is based on intensive workshops

 In this course we collaborate with various educational institutions offering intensive "summer school" courses, and the entire teaching in will take place at the selected non-Norwegian educational institution.
 The evaluation will take place at NMBU.
 The content of this course will depend on what course is actually offered, as this will vary from year to year.
-Also, the exact time of the intensive will vary, but the exam will be in the Autumn Parallel.
+Also, the exact time of the intensive will vary, but the exam will be in the August block.
+Per 2017 the course offered take place at Dalhousie University, Halifax, Canada.
+The course is called "Chronic Condition Management ELS" and goes on from July 17 to August 11.

 External examiner participate in the evaluation.